Marketcircle/AXElements/docs/Inspecting.markdown

 into more depth on how key-value pairs are used to specify which object you want.

+## Setting Attributes

+Some attributes can also be changed through the accessibility APIs.
+The {Accessibility::Language} module has two methods, `#set` and `#set_focus`, which allow you to change the value for certain attributes.

+In the Accessibility Inspector, a writable attribute will have `(W)` next to the attribute name, and the programmatic way to tell if an attribute is writable is to call {AX::Element#attribute_writable?} and pass the name of the attribute as a parameter:

+    app.main_window.attribute_writable? :size
+    app.main_window.attribute_writable? :title

+You can only set an attribute if it is writable.
+When you have an attribute that is writable, and you would like to change it, then you simply need to call `#set` in a manner like so:

+    set app.main_window, size: [500, 500].to_size

+The first parameter is the UI element, and the second parameter is a key-value pair with the attribute as the key and the value as the new value.

+`#set_focus` is just syntactic sugar for `#set` where the key-value is set for you and the only parameter you provide is the UI element you want to set focus to:

+    set_focus app.main_window.text_field

+Though, `#set` itself has a special case.
+The most frequently changed attribute for a UI element is `value`.
+It is used almost as much as `focused` and so `#set` allows you to skip passing the key in this case.
+When you call `#set`, if you do not pass a key-value pair for the second parameter, and instead just pass the new value, then it will be assumed that the attribute you want to change is `value`:

+    set app.main_window.text_field, 'Mark Rada'

+Another important detail that you might be curious about is that we called `#to_size` on the first snippet showing how to set an attribute.
+The developers of MacRuby have added a feature that allows you to pass an array as an argument when you would normally be expected to pass a structure such as a CGPoint.
+Since AXElements APIs inherently need to handle any type of object, it is not sane to try and do the same type of run time type analysis.
+In its place, I have provided some convenience methods for {NSArray arrays} to let you quickly transform them to the appropriate type of object.
+In my opinion, you should just use the proper type of object in the first place and avoid the overhead.

 ## Parameterized Attributes

 There is a special type of attribute that is called the parameterized